 Benefits of Tinctures

-Cannabis consumers love tinctures because they are a discreet way to consume plant medicine with few unwanted side effects.
+Cannabis consumers love tinctures because they are a discreet way to consume plant medicine with very few unwanted side effects.

 They also have a higher bioavailability rate, meaning you get more of the active compounds we want into the body.